mikeshultz/mikeshultz.com/content/security/certbot.md

 #### Configure Lighttpd

 Now we need to configure lighty to serve these validation files on your new domain.
-Edit `lighttpd.conf` or `vhosts.d/mysite.conf`, whichever you use and add the following:
+Edit `lighttpd.conf` or `vhosts.d/mysite.conf`, whichever you use and add the following to your general config(single site host) or to the proper vhost section(multi-site host):

     ## Used for letsencrypt validation
     $HTTP["url"] =~ "^/.well-known/" {